-COMMUNITY ADVISORY COMMITTEE RECRUITMENT FOR CURRENT AND UPCOMING VACANCIES IN 2022
+COMMUNITY ADVISORY COMMITTEE (CAC) RECRUITMENT FOR CURRENT AND UPCOMING VACANCIES IN 2022 introduced at the December CAC meeting before starting their terms in January 2022.

-Staff met with the Ad Hoc committee of the Board of Directors to review the informational flier, application questions and to refine the outreach strategies.
-The recruitment will officially start May 17th and remain open until October 1st.
-The intention is that the Ad Hoc will make recommendations to fill the upcoming vacancies at the November meeting and the new CAC members will be introduced at the December CAC meeting before starting their terms in January 2022.
+The recruitment officially opened May 17th and will remain open until October 1st, 2021.
+The intention is that the Ad Hoc will make recommendations to fill the upcoming vacancies at the November meeting and the new CAC members will be